AllamGowriSankar0001/React-Learning-Path/2.Advanced-Component-Concepts/1.Component-composition/README.md

 }
 ```

-**Here:**
-- `Dashboard` doesn't use `user`
-- It just passes it along
-- 👉 That's props drilling
+See the problem? `Dashboard` doesn't actually use `user` - it just receives it and immediately passes it down to `Profile`.
+That's props drilling, and it's annoying.

-### Why props drilling is a problem
+Why props drilling is annoying:
 - Components become tightly coupled
-- Harder to refactor
+- Harder to refactor (change one thing, break everything)
-- Easy to break things
+- Easy to accidentally break things
-- Makes component trees noisy and confusing
+- Makes the component tree noisy with props that don't matter to intermediate components

-## 4. How to reduce props drilling
+## How to reduce props drilling

-### 1️⃣ Use component composition
+### Option 1: Component composition

-Instead of passing props down:
+Instead of passing props down through layers, you can compose components differently:

 ```jsx
 function App() {